JX-Master/LunaSDK-Docs/docs/api/runtime_error.md

 ## Constants
 * [constexpr RV ok](group___runtime_error_1ga5b239ee8917aacd639e36743f8561eb2.md)

     A special constant result object that represents one successful result.
+You can return `ok` instead of `RV()` to clearly represent one successful call for one function without return value.

 ## Functions
 * [ErrCode get_error_code_by_name(const c8 *errcat_name, const c8 *errcode_name)](group___runtime_error_1gac2cf4135d372c8b93bc5dd51a1a5a3a2.md)